Essien-glory/Sales-data-analysis/README.md

 Filters were applied to limit search by year, month, and city.
-It is highly interactive.

 View interactive Dashboard in the attached File.